felipeosouza/tikfollows/README.md

 # TikFollows
 App made for a client and published to PlayStore.

+# Main features used in the project

+- MongoDb Realm and Atlas
+- Redux
+- Google Sign-in
+- React Navigation